-This specification covers general requirements applicable to all the supporting activities required to deliver the required products within specification to complete the Works.
+This specification covers general requirements applicable to all the activities required to complete the Works and includes the requirements for the Contractor's Establishment on Site.

 CWD01SC 2 INTERPRETATIONS

 CWD01SC 2.1 Application

 Each standard referred to in a Standardised or Particular Specification shall be deemed to be the latest edition, including all amendments issued by the relevant body, published three calendar months or more before the closing date for receipt of tenders.